calvinwonpark/openai-projects/founder-copilot/EXAMPLE_QUESTIONS.md

 ### Consult-Then-Decide (Moderate Confidence)
 These might trigger consult-then-decide (0.5 ≤ confidence < 0.8):
-- "How do I create a pitch deck for my tech product?" (investor + tech)
+- "How do I create a pitch deck for my tech product?" → InvestorAdvisor answers, TechAdvisor critiques
-- "What marketing strategy should I use for my SaaS launch?" (marketing + investor)
+- "What marketing strategy should I use for my SaaS launch?" → MarketingAdvisor answers, InvestorAdvisor critiques
-- "How do I build a scalable product and market it?" (tech + marketing)
+- "How do I build a scalable product and market it?" → TechAdvisor answers, MarketingAdvisor critiques
-- "What metrics should I track for my growth strategy?" (investor + marketing)
+- "What metrics should I track for my growth strategy?" → InvestorAdvisor answers, MarketingAdvisor critiques
-- "How do I secure my API and communicate it to investors?" (tech + investor)
+- "How do I secure my API and communicate it to investors?" → TechAdvisor answers, InvestorAdvisor critiques

+**Note**: In consult-then-decide, the reviewer provides a "Devil's Advocate" critique of the primary response, focusing on risks, gaps, alternative perspectives, and potential pitfalls.

 ### High-Risk Questions (Auto Consult-Then-Decide)
 These contain high-risk keywords and will trigger consult-then-decide:
-- "How do I structure my fundraising pitch?"
+- "How do I structure my fundraising pitch?" → InvestorAdvisor answers, MarketingAdvisor critiques
-- "What should I include in my investor deck?"
+- "What should I include in my investor deck?" → InvestorAdvisor answers, MarketingAdvisor critiques
-- "How do I value my company for investors?"
+- "How do I value my company for investors?" → InvestorAdvisor answers, TechAdvisor critiques
-- "What legal considerations are there for fundraising?"
+- "What legal considerations are there for fundraising?" → InvestorAdvisor answers, reviewer critiques
-- "How do I negotiate a term sheet?"
+- "How do I negotiate a term sheet?" → InvestorAdvisor answers, reviewer critiques

 ## Questions That Test Scope Enforcement